tomwalker/django_quiz/README.md

 * Multiple choice question type
 * True/False question type
 * Custom message displayed for those that pass or fail a quiz
+* Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users